Cog-Creators/Red-DiscordBot/README.md

 A bit of everything.
 It has the [most common features](#general-commands) of many chatbots (!flip, !8, stopwatch, etc.), custom commands (inspired by Twitch's [Nightbot](https://www.nightbot.tv/)).
 It features some games such as Trivia (well, it will as soon as I fix it up and find some decent questions lists), rock paper scissors, [users can earn and play with credits](#economy-commands) in the slot machine.
 [The audio part is quite fleshed out](#audio-commands).
 Users can stream youtube videos, make or send playlists that everyone will be able to play and control (previous/next song, pause/resume, shuffle...).
 MP3 and flac files can also be streamed (see [FAQ](#faq) for details on local playlists)
+Red can be setup to send a notification in the channel whenever you favorite Twitch streamers are online.
 As for the moderation tools, it includes a powerful message filter with regular expression capabilities and mass messages cleanup.
 [I'm planning to expand all this much more](#todo-list).
 See the [command list](#general-commands) for an even better idea of what this bot can do.